-Project Leader: Paul Gow, Rick Valenta - UQ BRC Timing July 2018 - June 2020 Participants: Paul Gow, Rick Valenta, Nathan Fox, Mark Hinman, Ali Parchegani, Sasha Aivazpourporgou, UQ BRC
+Project Leader: Paul Gow, Rick Valenta - UQ BRC

+Timing July 2018 - June 2020

+Participants: Paul Gow, Rick Valenta, Nathan Fox, Mark Hinman, Ali Parchegani, Sasha Aivazpourporgou, UQ BRC Outcomes

 The deposit atlas entries have been progressively released as they have been completed, and each atlas has been delivered in the form of a pdf document as well as a 3D Compilation of data in Geoscience Analyst (along with common file format copies of the constitutent datasets for use in other programs.
-To date 17 chapters have been completed covering 20 deposits, and when complete the project will cover 24 deposits.
+The project is now complete, and covers 24 deposits.